Nuitka/Nuitka-website/doc/doc/roadmap.rst

    of the documentation, much like User Manual and Developer Manual, that are being maintained inside Nuitka repo.

    The standard Yaml files (if modified) should be checked at runtime of Nuitka, for that we need to add some kind of checksum to it to detect modification and issue a warning, if ``jsonschema`` is not available for modification.
-Vendoring it seems unnecessarily much, and it's in ``requirements-devel.txt`` anyway.
+   Vendoring it seems unnecessarily much effort, and it's in ``requirements-devel.txt`` anyway.

+   Currently the checksums are added in the commit hook, but they are not checked at runtime.
+We might want to limit checking to only used configuration entries.

 ************************
  Onefile speed (public)